kyryl-opens-ml/no-ocr/README.md

 ## Overview

-The core purpose of "No OCR" is to simplify AI-based PDF or image processing:
+The core purpose of "No OCR" is to simplify AI-based PDF processing:
-- Process and store PDF pages or images without relying on OCR.
+- Process and store PDF pages without relying on OCR.
 - Perform text and/or visual queries using modern embeddings.
 - Use open source models for advanced question-answering on document-based diagrams, text, and more.